formly-js/angular-formly/README.md

 >`{ getterSetter: true, allowInvalid: true }`

 ---
-##### watch (object|array of watches)
+##### watcher (object|array of watches)
->`watch` is an object which has at least two properties called `expression` and `listener`.
+>`watcher` is an object which has at least two properties called `expression` and `listener`.
 The `watch.expression` is added to the `formly-form` directive's scope.
 If it's a function, it will be wrapped and called with the field as the first argument, followed by the normal arguments for a watcher, followed the watcher's `stop` function.
 If it's not defined, it will default to the value of the field.
 The `listener` will also be wrapped and called with the field as the first argument, followed by the normal arguments for a watch listener.
 You can also specify a type (`$watchCollection` or `$watchGroup`) via the `type` property (defaults to `$watch`) and whether you want it to be a deep watch via the `deep` property (defaults to `false`).

 How the api differs from a normal `$watch`: